kevinverhaegh/mastu_sxd_ed_cd/README.md

 # mastu_sxd_ed_cd
-Accession codes for "Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge"
+Accession and data processing scrips for "Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge", which generates the figures in that paper.
+Plotting codes are provided in the main directory, whereas data generation codes are provided in the data_generation folder.
+DOI for the data and associated metadata: https://doi.org/10.14468/9m0q-kc26.